thecoshman/thecoshman.github.com/_posts/rest/2013-07-24-introduction.markdown

 However, I do not feel that I can rightly jump straight to that particular subject until I have established some solid ground work.
 Hopefully, as I go through the process of trying to really think about the details, the later complexities will be easier to wrangle.

-In this series I plan to cover a all aspects of what I understand to be 'REST'.
+In this series I plan to cover all aspects of what I understand to be 'REST'.
 Each article will (hopefully) be a rather short concise piece, doing my best to back up what I say.
 Remaining impartial will be a strong focus for me, so some articles may not actually come to any conclusion, they will just present some information.
 This is just a list of subjects I think I will be covering, at some stage, in some order, under some name.